 The conservatoire has a programme of continuous investment in high-end facilities for our students to work with.
-For production students this includes professional quality recording studios in which students are taught and which they can additionally book to complete their assignments.
+For production students, this includes professional quality recording studios in which students are taught and which they can additionally book to complete their assignments.
 For performance students this includes soundproofed practice rooms, ensemble rooms and purpose-built performance suites and venues.

-Our specialist music courses are taught on the Apple Mac platform, as this is the music industry standard.
+Our specialist music courses are taught on the Apple Mac platform because this is the music industry standard.
 The majority of Apple hardware at the conservatoire is made up of iMac M1 Chip 8-Core CPU + 8-Core GPU, 16GB RAM and 2TB SSD storage models, supplemented by Mac Studio M1 Max 10-core CPU + 24-core GPU models with 32GB RAM and 4TB SSD storage.
-The core music software packages in extensive use on this course are Apple Logic and Avid ProTools which run on the Apple Mac platform.
+The core music software package in extensive use on Production pathways is Apple Logic Pro.
+Students wishing to study on the combined pathway of Music Production and Classical Music or Music Production and Jazz will also need to use Avid Sibelius (musical score writing software).
+This is cross-platform and can therefore be run on Windows machines.
+Likewise, students are required to use Ableton Live (+ Max with Live) and Pro-Tools, both of which operate on Mac or Windows platforms.

 We have a number of Apple Mac and PC computer suites that students can access throughout the conservatoire.
 These facilities are available until 3am on weekdays and during the daytime at weekends.
-Production students have access to our music production Macs and dedicated DJ suite when teaching is not taking place (normally only between 7pm and 3am) - these are usually open access for students.
-Production students are allowed to book 6 hours per week per studio group and can also book other available slots within a 24-hour period in order to get the most from the production resources (potentially a total of 9 hours a week).
-Students choosing the DJ performance or live performance option in Year 2 have access to the DJ suite or rehearsal spaces.
+Production students also have access to our music production Macs when teaching is not taking place (normally only between 7pm and 3am) - these are open access for students.
+They are allowed to book 6 hours per week per studio group and can also book other available slots within a 24-hour period in order to get the most from the production resources (potentially a total of 9 hours a week).